Data Protection: COVID-19 Vaccine Information System

 - To provide appropriate anonymised reporting and analytical functionality.

-It is intended that your personal and special category data collected as part of the vaccine programme will be used only for the purposes of programme management and reporting.
+It is intended that your personal and special category data collected as part of the vaccine programme will be used for the purposes of programme management and reporting.

 Special Categories of Patients